rubak714/Kubernetes-with-Helm-and-Prometheus-Grafana/README.md

 minikube drivers       # lists the container drivers (like docker, virtualbox) supported by Minikube
 ```
 **minikube drivers** shows where Minikube can run the Kubernetes cluster whether inside Docker, a VM, or bare metal, depending on the installed and compatible drivers.
+> `minikube drivers` was previously used in older versions to list supported container drivers, but the command has since been deprecated or removed in the latest versions.
+Refer to the Minikube documentation for updated ways to check available drivers.

 ### 🔗 Confirm Tool Versions